-Whether to choose divorce or separation is complicated.
+Whether you choose divorce or separation is complicated.
 There’s no one-size-fits-all answer.
 Like most cases, it boils down to the specific set of circumstances.

 In some situations, divorce winds up the optimal choice.
 For others, legal separation fits the bill.

-However it plays out, this is a significant decision, one with a lasting impact.
+However it plays out, this is a significant decision, one with lasting consequences.
 Make sure to take the time and consider all of the variables before deciding on divorce or separation.